johnridesabike/bikewalklife/posts/2022/10/california-freedom-to-walk-act.md

 > * Recognize the rights of pedestrians to fair and equitable use of our public roadways.
 > * End a traffic enforcement practice that places an undue financial burden on low-income residents through fines, fees, and penalties without increasing safety.

 This is a reminder that, until about 90 years ago, walking in the street was a completely normal and legal behavior.
-Even if car-dominated streets seem natural to someone born today, that status-quo only exists by government fiat.
+Even if car-dominated streets seem natural to someone born today, that status-quo mainly exists by government fiat.
 We are now seeing more and more communities working to change that.